xsltdev/nodejsdev.ru/docs/api/fs.md

 `encoding` is the expected string encoding.

 The callback will receive the arguments `(err, written, string)` where `written` specifies how many _bytes_ the passed string required to be written.
 Bytes written is not necessarily the same as string characters written.
-See [`Buffer.byteLength`][].
+See [`Buffer.byteLength`][`buffer.bytelength`].

 It is unsafe to use `fs.write()` multiple times on the same file without waiting for the callback.
-For this scenario, [`fs.createWriteStream()`][] is recommended.
+For this scenario, [`fs.createWriteStream()`][`fs.createwritestream()`] is recommended.

 On Linux, positional writes don't work when the file is opened in append mode.
 The kernel ignores the position argument and always appends the data to the end of the file.

 On Windows, if the file descriptor is connected to the console (e.g. `fd == 1` or `stdout`) a string containing non-ASCII characters will not be rendered properly by default, regardless of the encoding used.
 It is possible to configure the console to render UTF-8 properly by changing the active codepage with the `chcp 65001` command.
-See the [chcp][] docs for more details.
+See the [chcp][chcp] docs for more details.

 ### `fs.writeFile(file, data[, options], callback)`